atoff/vatsim-stand-status/README.md

 ```
 * `$airportICAO` - The 4 letter airport ICAO code.
 No real use as of yet.
 * `$airportStandsFile` - The absolute path to the CSV file you should have created.
-* `$airportLatCoordinate` - The decimal-format version of latitude.
+* `$airportLatCoordinate` - The decimal-format version of the airports latitude.
 E.G 51.148056
-* `$airportLongCoordinate` - The decimal-format version of latitude.
+* `$airportLongCoordinate` - The decimal-format version of the airports longitude.
 E.G -0.190278
 * `$maxAirportDistance ` - The maximum distance filtered aircraft can be from the airport coordinates in kilometers.

 Here is an example: